cwhittaker1000/anopheleseasonality/README.md

 ## Repo Contents
 - [Analyses](./Analyses): Code running the analyses and generates the figures featured in the paper.
+- [Conference Presentations](./Conference Presentations): Containing presentations in preparation for various conferences.
+- [Figures](./Figures): Containing .PDF and .ai versions of paper figures.
 - [Functions](./Functions): Extra functions required for the analyses presented in the paper.
-- [Data](./Data): Containing the individual-level social contact data collated as part of the systematic review and that are used in the analyses presented here.
-- [Figures](./Figures): Containing .PDF and .ai versions of paper figures.
+- [Model Files](./Model Files): STAN model files for Negative Binomial Gaussian Process fitting and Penalised Multinomial Logistic Regression.
-- [Outputs](./Outputs): Containing .rds outputs from model fitting (undertaken using a Bayesian Regression approach and implemented  using BRMS) for each of the analyses conducted.
+- [Outputs](./Outputs): Containing .rds outputs from model fitting and time-series characterisation.
+- [Paper Draft](./Paper Draft): Containing draft Manuscript and associated Supplementary Information.

 ## Software Requirements
-Running the code contained in this repository requires the following
-- The R Programming Language (Version 4.0.2 "Taking Off Again" used here)
-- The package **rstan** (Version 2.21.2 used here) (see: https://cran.r-project.org/web/packages/rstan/index.html)
-- The package **brms** (Version 2.13.5 used here) (see: https://cran.r-project.org/web/packages/brms/index.html)
-- The packages contained within **tidyverse** (Version 2.13.5 used here) (see: https://cran.r-project.org/web/packages/tidyverse/index.html)
-- The package **gdata** (version 2.13.5 used here) (see: https://cran.r-project.org/web/packages/gdata/index.html)

-This work utilises the probabilistic programming language STAN for model fitting (implemented via the package BRMS).
-STAN is a program for analysis of Bayesian models using Markov Chain Monte Carlo (MCMC) simulation.
-More information and details about the software and its use via R are available here: https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started.
+Other than the required R packages, running the code contained in this repository requires the  probabilistic programming language STAN for model fitting.
+STAN is a program for analysis of Bayesian models using Markov Chain Monte Carlo (MCMC) simulation and can be accessed via the `rstan` package, available here:
+- The package **rstan** (Version 2.21.2 used here) (see: https://cran.r-project.org/web/packages/rstan/index.html) More information and details about the software and its use via R are available here: https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started.

 ## Installation Guide and Instructions for Use
 The following instructions require that all the relevant `R` packages have been installed by the user and that STAN has been installed.
 To replicate and reproduce the analyses presented in this paper, do the following: